anttikivi/unsung-anthem/docs/BUILDING.md

 **`--visual-studio-16`**

 Generates the build files using the `Visual Studio 16 2019` CMake generator.
 This option is a shorthand for `-G Visual Studio 16 2019` or `--cmake-generator Visual Studio 16 2019`.

+### Preset Mode Options

+These options can only be used through command line in preset mode.

+**`--file PATH`**

+Adds a path to the list of files from which Couplet Composer looks for the presets.
+You can use this options multiple times to add more paths to the list.

+**`--name PRESET`**

+Uses the given preset.

+**`--show`**

+Shows the available presets in the preset files and exits.

+**`--expand-script-invocation`**

+Prints the build script invocation composed from the preset given using `--name` and exits without running it.